 If you use Google for search, Gmail for e-mail or an Android phone as your smart phone then, according to Microsoft, you're getting "scroogled" daily!
 What exactly does that mean?
-Well, according to www.scroogled.com, it means that Google systematically uses your private information that it collects online through your search, your emails, your Android app store purchases and more to sell more ads.
+Well, according to www.scroogled.com, it

 And there's no way to opt out.